yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 So what is PCA?
 Why would we need it?

 Before answering these, let's recap what features are.
 As mentioned in the previous Iris flower example, a trait such as sepal length, is called a feature or attribute.
-In the original dataset in KNN [post]({%post_url 2022-03-26-ai-notes-knn%}), we were tracking 4 features, namely sepal length, sepal width, petal length and petal width.
+In the dataset in my previous KNN [post]({%post_url 2022-03-26-ai-notes-knn%}), we were tracking 4 features, namely sepal length, sepal width, petal length and petal width.
 If we say each feature is a dimension, then this Iris dataset would be a 4-dimensional one.

 But that's a lot of data to compute when you have many entries, what if we can distill out a smaller dataset, without losing too much characteristics/representation of the data?
 Or as what Bezos might better put, how do we accomplish ~~more~~ roughly-the-same with less (#frugality)?